 As a major sponsor of the event in 2022, Every Learner facilitated 12 sessions with 25 speakers.
 Many of those presentations were developed and delivered by organizations that partner with Every Learner.
 Together, they had 3,693 views, and from them Every Learner developed 2,380 new contacts.

-These results help Every Learner make progress on its goal of sharing resources with faculty at two- and four-year institutions who are working to create equitable learning for Black, Latinx, Indigenous, poverty-affected, and first-generation students.
+These results help Every Learner make progress on its goal of sharing resources with faculty at two- and four-year institutions who are working to create equitable learning for Black, Latino, Indigenous, poverty-affected, and first-generation students.

 Here are six ways Every Learner has learned to maximize the reach and impact of our participation in conferences.